-These microbes and pathogens reproduce quickly, creating large quantities of biological waste and contaminants that can quickly spread throughout an interior environment, creating unsanitary soft surfaces, as well as poor indoor air quality conditions, including airborne allergens.
+These microbes and pathogens reproduce quickly, creating large quantities of biological waste and contaminants that can quickly spread throughout an interior environment.
+These particles create unsanitary soft surfaces, as well as poor indoor air quality conditions, including airborne allergens.

-Unfortunately many microorganisms and their biological contaminants are undetectable.
-It is for this reason that consumers should always weigh the risk of introducing excessive amounts of moisture in a home or office environment without force-drying afterward. pressure washing and wet vacuuming your soft surfaces, as steam cleaners do.
-Steam cleaning companies may claim to offer a “dry” or “fast-drying” service, but unfortunately this is rarely the case.
-Steam cleaning, in fact, does not use steam at all.
-Technically, steam cleaners use a process called hot-water-extraction (HWE), which transfers hot water through hoses to a metal wand which literally pressure washes your carpet with high-powered water jets which, aided by chemicals and detergents, remove soil from carpet fibers, rug yarns, or upholstery fabric.
+Unfortunately, many microorganisms and their biological contaminants are undetectable.
+It is for this reason that consumers should always weigh the risk of introducing excessive amounts of moisture into a home or office environment without force-drying after pressure washing and wet vacuuming your soft surfaces, as steam cleaners do.

 On the second pass of the wand, only the vacuum on the wand is operated, removing any liquid that has not absorbed into the yarns or fiber.
 Picture using a wet / dry vacuum to remove water from wet clothes – it’s virtually impossible because the moisture has been absorbed.
-Any dirty water that is trapped in the carpet, rug, or upholstery will remain.
+Likewise, any dirty water that is trapped in the carpet, rug, or upholstery will remain.

-On the other hand, as all of the deep down moisture evaporates over a period of several days, tiny droplets of water will “wick back” up each fiber, carrying tiny soil particles and chemical residue with them all the way back to the surface of the carpet.
+On the other hand, as all of the deep down moisture evaporates over a period of several days, tiny droplets of water will “wick back” up each fiber.
+The droplets carry tiny soil particles and chemical residue with them, all the way back to the surface of the carpet.
 The water will eventually evaporate, breaking apart into oxygen and hydrogen gas, leaving behind dried soil.

 If you happen to have a wooden sub-floor (usually plywood or OSB) under your carpet, such as most 2nd floors in residential homes, you should be careful to prevent excess moisture from permeating beneath your carpet.

-This process is not typically offered by steam cleaning companies, as consumers have become more aware of the dangers of moisture in an interior environment, many carpet cleaning companies have started offering forced drying services as an add-on preventative service for preventative and sanitary purposes. as dry as possible living environments, reducing indoor air quality.
+This process is not typically offered by steam cleaning companies.
+However, as consumers have become more aware of the dangers of moisture in an interior environment, many carpet cleaning companies have started offering forced drying services as an add-on service for preventative and sanitary purposes. as dry as possible living environments, reducing indoor air quality.